osinkel/smart_recipe_finder/readme.md

 ```

 ### I highly recommend using local run without (docker-compose)
 Because of natural language search uses ML model (HuggingFace)  the service has quite heavy libraries that will not allow you to successfully launch the build in a short time.
 On my computer it was more than 3000 seconds

+!OR!

+You can change branch on "without_nlp_search", where no natural language search functionality and docker-compose will be build much faster

 ## Local running instructions (without docker-compose)